alok/notational-fzf-vim/README.md

 This plug-in attempts to abstract the operation of note-taking over *all* the notes you take, with priority given to one main notes directory.

+## Caveat Emptor

+-   There is no Simplenote syncing, and there never will be.
+I use plain text files synced over services like Dropbox for my notes, and I don't plan on changing that anytime soon.

+-   This plugin is just a wrapper over FZF that can view directories and open/create files.
+That's all it's ever meant to be.
+Anything else would be put into a separate plugin.